godotengine/godot-docs/classes/class_animationnodestatemachine.rst

 Description
 -----------

 Contains multiple nodes representing animation states, connected in a graph.
 Node transitions can be configured to happen automatically or via code, using a shortest-path algorithm.
-Retrieve the AnimationNodeStateMachinePlayback object from the :ref:`AnimationTree<class_AnimationTree>` node to control it programmatically.
+Retrieve the :ref:`AnimationNodeStateMachinePlayback<class_AnimationNodeStateMachinePlayback>` object from the :ref:`AnimationTree<class_AnimationTree>` node to control it programmatically.

 **Example:**